gridgo/gridgo-docs/advanced/configuration/index.rst

 There are some registries supported in `gridgo-extras`:

-- SpringRegistry: a registry which is backed by Spring `ApplicationContext`
+- `SpringRegistry`: a registry which is backed by Spring `ApplicationContext`
-- TypeSafeRegistry: a registry which is backed by typesafe/config
+- `TypeSafeRegistry`: a registry which is backed by typesafe/config

 Object-based configuration
 --------------------------